TUD-RST/examgenerator/README.md

     "sumo":{
         "pages_per_sheet_test": 2,       ← Students will get their tests printed out in A4 format
-        "sumo_problem_copies": 1,        ← Amount of copies of each group, total here is 5 copies *3 groups -> 15 students
+        "sumo_problem_copies": 1,        ← Amount of copies of each group
         "pages_per_sheet_solution": 2,   ← Solution will be printed in A4 as well
         "sumo_solution_copies": 1        ← There is only one solution copy required },